\texttt{NuHamil}: A numerical code to generate nuclear two- and three-body matrix elements from chiral effective field theory: Matrix elements of Hamiltonian

 \subsection{Second-quantized representation}

 To proceed with many-body calculations with basis-expansion methods, we begin with the expression by the second quantization.
 To this end, we first define creation and annihilation operators for a nucleon in an HO orbit $\tilde{p}$: $c^{\dag}_{\tilde{p}}$ and $c_{\tilde{p}}$.
 The subscript $\tilde{p}$ is a collective index specifying the HO orbit and defined as $\tilde{p} = \{n_{p}, l_{p}, j_{p}, m_{p}, t_{z,p}\}$.
 Here, $n_{p}$, $l_{p}$, $j_{p}$, $m_{p}$, and $t_{z,p}$ are the nodal quantum number, orbital angular momentum, total angular momentum, $z$-component of $j_{p}$, and the $z$-component of the isospin distinguishing protons and neutrons, respectively.
+Note that proton (neutron) states are labeled as $t_{z}=-1/2$ $(1/2)$.
 In nuclear physics, the use of an HO basis is particularly useful since the coordinate transformation coefficient is well known~\cite{Moshinsky1959,Trlifaj1972,Kamuntavicius2001}, as will be shown in later.
 The creation and annihilation operators satisfy the anticommutation relations

 The object $\delta_{\tilde{p}\tilde{q}}$ is defined by products of Kronecker's delta and is written as

 Applying the creation operators to the nucleon vacuum state $|0\ket$, one can define antisymmetrized states.
 For example, one-, two-, and three-nucleon states can be written as